SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 ![](../ex4/images/ex162-4-30-4.png)
 <br><br>

-3. Rename the title of step to 'Get Support Case Details'.
+3. Rename the title of the step to 'Get Support Case Details'.
 Notice that the layout has a 'Receiver' box at the right end of the canvas.
 Click on the box and drag it all the way down below the Request Reply step.
 ![](../ex4/images/ex162-4-30-5.png)
 <br><br>